 Are these measures too little, too late?
 How concerned do we actually need to be about disinformation in Europe?
 Russia has often been pointed to as a main source of disinformation but are there other countries or actors that we need to be worried about?
 And what about the voters in the 28 member states?
 What can be done to equip them to navigate the digital landscape and find accurate information to guide their voting?
 Can lessons learned from previous disinformation campaigns help us design better policy responses?
-These and other questions will be explored in a panel discussion at the Hertie School of Governance on 19 February.
+These and other questions will be explored in a panel discussion at the Hertie School on 19 February.

 Paul-Jasper Dittrich is a Policy Fellow at the Jacques Delors Institute Berlin in the research area “Digital Europe”.
 His research and expertise focuses on European digital policy, the advancement of the Digital Single Market and the structural changes of the public sphere and politics in the EU due to social media.

 Matthias Spielkamp is founder and executive director of AlgorithmWatch.
 He is co-founder and publisher of the online magazine iRights.info.
 He testified before several committees of the German Bundestag, i.e. on AI and robotics.
 Matthias serves on the governing board of the German section of Reporters Without Borders and the advisory councils of Stiftung Warentest and the Whistleblower Network.
 Photo by Manuel Kinzer.